Get more info about setting up a new chapter in your area.

 Covid-19 During the current uncertainty caused by Covid-19, CREST will change examination dates without penalty if candidates display Covid-19 symptoms prior to their scheduled examination date.

-You will receive confirmation by email with full details on the examination four weeks prior to your examination date.
+You will receive confirmation by email with full details on the examination two weeks prior to your examination date.

 Links to the technical syllabus, notes for candidates and location details are sent via email at the time of booking and are also available on the CREST Exams section.